whisthq/whist/ecs-host-service/README.md

 ### Building

 To build the service, first install Go via your local package manager, i.e. `brew install go`, and then run `make`.
+Note that this was only tested using Go version >= 1.15.

 This will build the service under directory `/build` as `ecs_host_service`.

 ### Running

-You can run the service via `./ecs_host_service` from the `/build` subfolder.
-Note that the service must be run as root.
+You can run by running `make run`.
+Note that the service must be run as root, which the makefile automatically does.

 ### Design Decisions